Katia-Emilia/dreamhacks25-ai-therapist/README.md

 About the Project – Thea: Your AI Therapist
 💡 Inspiration

 A major gap in the market is making mental health support more accessible to people who find difficulties in cost, stigma, or availability.
-This is when I realized I needed to build an AI therapist which anyone and everyone could talk to, in a safe, private, and judgement-free space.
+This is when we realized we needed to build an AI therapist which anyone and everyone could talk to, in a safe, private, and judgement-free space.
 Thea is an intelligent companion which allows users to text, voice, or video their thoughts in a supportive and safe digital environment.

-As part of the team theme for this Web3 hackathon, I built Thea as a web app using Flask with privacy first Thea is a web app built using Flask with plans to integrate decentralized identity and data handling in later iterations.
+As part of the team theme for this Web3 hackathon, we built Thea as a web app with privacy first, built using Flask with plans to integrate decentralized identity and data handling in later iterations.

-🌐 What I Built
+🌐 What We Built

 Thea is a browser accessible AI therapy companion powered by Flask.
 The user interface includes: